 Maserati Car Insurance in Australia

 Compare Maserati car insurance estimates from Australian providers.
-Whether you drive a Ghibli, Levante, MC20, or Grecale, find the right cover for your Italian luxury car - comprehensive, third party, or fire & theft.
+Whether you drive a Ghibli, Levante, MC20, Grecale, or GranTurismo, find cover for your Italian luxury car - comprehensive, third party, or fire & theft.

 Maserati Car Insurance in Australia - What You Need to Know

-Maserati is an Italian luxury brand with over a century of heritage in high-performance vehicles.
-In Australia, Maserati offers a range from the sporty Ghibli sedan to the Levante SUV, the supercar MC20, and the compact Grecale SUV.
-While not as extreme as Ferrari or Lamborghini, Maseratis still carry premium insurance costs.
+Maserati is an Italian luxury marque with over a century of heritage in high-performance grand touring vehicles.
+In Australia, Maserati offers a range spanning the Grecale compact SUV, the Levante mid-size SUV, the GranTurismo coupe, and the MC20 supercar.
+While positioned below Ferrari and Lamborghini, Maseratis carry prestige pricing and specialist repair requirements.

-From an insurance perspective, Maseratis are expensive to insure compared to mainstream brands, though generally less costly than full exotic supercars.
-Premiums typically range from $2,500 to $8,000 per year for comprehensive cover.
-Italian luxury car parts, specialist servicing, and higher vehicle values all contribute to elevated premiums.
+From an insurance perspective, Maseratis are expensive to insure compared to mainstream brands, with comprehensive premiums typically ranging from $2,800 to $9,000 per year.
+Italian luxury parts, specialist servicing at authorised dealers, and faster-than-average depreciation all contribute to elevated costs.
+However, the Grecale has made Maserati ownership more accessible and may attract more competitive premiums.

 Why Maserati Insurance Costs More in Australia

-• Italian luxury pricing: Maserati parts must be sourced from specialist suppliers, with costs significantly higher than mainstream brands
+• Italian luxury parts: Maserati parts are sourced from specialist suppliers, with costs significantly higher than mainstream brands and longer shipping times from Italy

-• Specialist servicing: Maserati repairs and servicing require trained technicians, with limited specialist workshops in Australia
+• Specialist servicing: Maserati repairs require trained technicians at authorised service centres, of which there are limited numbers across Australia

-• Performance engines: Most Maseratis feature powerful V6 or V8 engines, placing them in higher insurance risk categories
+• Performance engines: Most Maseratis feature powerful V6 or V8 engines that place them in higher insurance risk categories for Australian insurers

-• Depreciation: Maseratis tend to depreciate faster than some competitors, making agreed-value policies worth considering for newer models
+• Depreciation: Maseratis can depreciate faster than some competitors in Australia, making agreed-value policies particularly relevant for newer models

 Maserati Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Maserati models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes